Gnaku-18519/DataAnalysis/README.md

 * Keys (**underline in ER**): social security number uniquely identifies a person
   * every entity must have a key
   * a key may contain multiple attributes
-  * can be more keys for an entity set
+  * can have more candidacy keys for an entity set
   * only one primary key
+* Foreign Key constraint: if one of the relations is modified, the other must be checked, and perhaps modified, to keep the data consistent
+  * must match the primary key of the referenced relation
 * Single Value constraints (**at most one value** in a given role, **implied in many-one relationships**): a person can have only one father
 * Referential Integrity constraints (**exactly one value** in a given role, non-null): if you work for a company, it must exist in the database
 * Domain constraints: peoples’ ages are between 0 and 150